YichenWangs/portflio/projects/proj-1.md

 ## Sonic Interactive Feature

 ### Feature Details

- shows Sonic Sculptural Staircase feature details.
+The below table shows Sonic Sculptural Staircase feature details.
 The design of each feature considers sound, interaction and visual aspects which discussed at the below section.

  |    |       Feature Name       |        Sound/Sonic       |      Interaction       | |            Visual             |
 |----|:------------------------:|:------------------------:|:-------------:|:--------------:|:-----------------------------:|